Glossary

 Low-Risk Working Environments

-A low-risk work environment is one in which the likelihood of suffering an injury or illness is low.
-Commercial establishments, such as offices, retail and convenience stores, bars and cafés, are all included in this category.
-Since work is not particularly hazardous and their staff numbers are often modest, it is easy for them to get medical attention when an accident occurs.
+A low-risk environment is one where the chance of injury or illness is small.
+Think offices, retail and convenience stores, bars and cafés.
+The work isn't especially hazardous, staff numbers tend to be modest, and medical help is usually easy to reach when an accident happens.

 Low Risk First Aid Kit Contents According to HSE

-COVID-19 regulations require that first aid kits have hand sanitizers, face shields, and protective masks for first aid responders.
-It is critical to keep in mind that first aid kits should not contain drugs or tablets.
+COVID-19 regulations require kits to include hand sanitizers, face shields, and protective masks for first aid responders.
+One thing to keep in mind: first aid kits should never contain drugs or tablets.

 High-Risk Working Environments

-Workers who work in high-risk environments are more likely to get hurt or ill than those who work in lower-risk environments.
-Professional kitchens, hazardous facilities, and construction sites are all included.
-First aid kits in such high-risk settings must be tailored to the unique hazards that the company faces.
+Workers in high-risk environments are far more likely to get hurt or fall ill than those in lower-risk settings.
+Professional kitchens, hazardous facilities, and construction sites all qualify.
+In these workplaces, kits have to be tailored to the specific hazards the business deals with.

 Examples of Additional First Aid Kit Contents